Advocacy in Virtual Hearings

 Know your tribunal

 Good oral advocacy in virtual hearings is not only grounded on the counsel’s skills, but also on how prepared the tribunal is to receive the information and arguments conveyed.
 This, to a certain extent, depends on the tribunal’s technical set-up.
-Counsel should ask what technology the tribunal is using and adapt their advocacy accordingly.
+If possible, counsel should ask what technology the tribunal is using and adapt their advocacy accordingly.

 For instance, it is important to know how many screens each tribunal member is using.
-Ideally, each arbitrator should have three: one to look at the lead advocate, one to follow the documents being referred to and a third to follow the live transcript of the hearing.
-However, there will be instances where a tribunal member has one or two screens only, in which case counsel will have to decide what they want the tribunal to focus on.
+Ideally, each arbitrator should have three screens.
+However, there will be instances where a tribunal member will only have one or two screens, in which case counsel will have to decide what they want the tribunal to focus on.

-If the tribunal only has one screen, one must decide if it is more important that the tribunal be able to look at the advocate as he or she presents the argument, or to look at the documents as the lead advocate delivers the opening.
-An easy solution is to ask if the arbitrator would prefer to have hard copies made available, in which case the screen can be used to show the advocate.
-If the arbitrator has two screens, it is possible to show the documents and the lead advocate simultaneously, but the live note will not be visible to the arbitrator.
+If the tribunal only uses one screen, counsel must decide if it is more important for the tribunal to look at the advocate or to look at the documents used by the advocate as he or she delivers the opening.
+An easy solution is to ask if the arbitrator would prefer to have hard copies of the oral presentation made available, in which case the screen can be used to show the advocate.
+If the arbitrator uses two screens, it is possible to show the documents and the lead advocating simultaneously, but the live note will not be visible to the arbitrator.
 In any situation where the arbitrator cannot see the live note, it is advisable to speak clearly and at a moderate pace to ensure that every argument is clearly communicated to the tribunal.

-In certain cases, it is preferable to deliver hard copies of the submissions, hearing bundles or demonstratives to the tribunal members subject to their confirmation, as they can then use the hard copy to take notes during the hearing.
+In certain cases, it is preferable to deliver hard copies of the submissions, hearing bundles or demonstratives to the tribunal members subject to their confirmation, as they can use these to take notes during the hearing.
 In that case, delivery of the hard copies should be arranged in advance.